 - A Constitution or Memorandum & Articles of Association which includes a clause setting out what happens to funds in the event that the club/group closes.
 This needs to be signed by a senior representative.

-- Income and expenditure records for your last financial year.
-This needs to be signed by a senior representative of your organisation.
-If you are a charity and your most recent accounts are on the charity commission website, you may detail this on your application form to save on printing.
+- Latest signed approved accounts.
+These need to be signed by a senior representative of your organisation.
+If your most recent accounts are on the charity commission website, you may detail this on your application form to save on printing.

 - Public Liability Insurance.

-- A Safeguarding Children Policy and where appropriate a Safeguarding Vulnerable Adults Policy.
+- An up to date Safeguarding Policy and where appropriate a Safeguarding Vulnerable Adults Policy.

 What is the role of a coordinator?